javitocor/Ruby-Capstone-Project/README.md

 - Once you have cloned the repo and run 'ruby ./bin/main.rb' you will be able to add as many keywords ( space-separated ) as you wish to get the results from Disney's online shop.

 # Run tests
-- Git clone this repo and cd the to the repositorie folder.
+- Git clone this repo and cd the to the repositories folder.
 - Install rspec with gem install rspec.
 - Run rspec in Command Line.
 - 3 examples, 0 failures will be shown on the screen.